tjpolak/course-dbt/greenery/readme_week3_answers.md

 and needed a group by n.

 ### Part 5: Show (using dbt docs and the model DAGs) how you have simplified or improved a DAG using macros and/or dbt packages.

+- Answer: The DAG is attached to the project submission in slack.